wso2/docs-choreo-dev/en/docs/test/open-api-console.md

 # Test your REST API

 !!! note
-    If you are on the deployment tab, click **Test**. in the **Development** card and continue from step 4 onwards.
+    If you are on the **Deployment** tab, click **Test** in the **Development** card and continue from step 4 onwards.

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).

-2. Select and click on the API component you want to test from the components list.
+2. In the component list, find the API component that you want to test and click it.

-3. To open the test view, click the **Test** icon in the left panel.
+3. To open the test view, click the **Test** on the left navigation menu.

 4. Click **Try it out**.